 The IFRC has long focused on helping communities prepare and respond to health emergencies through its 192 Red Cross and Red Crescent National Societies.
 Launched in 2017 with funding from the U.S. Agency for International Development, IFRC’s Community Epidemic and Pandemic Preparedness Program (CP3) scales up that effort.
 The program strengthens the ability of communities, National Societies and other partners in 8 target countries to prevent, detect and respond to disease threats and play a significant role in preparing for future risks.

 CP3 is different in each country where it is being rolled out.
 The program is designed to be adaptable—based on the country’s priorities, needs, risks and capacities.
 It also complements and builds on existing national emergency response plans.
-The program has started in Indonesia, Uganda, Cameroon, Kenya, the Democratic Republic of Congo and Sierra Leone, and will soon be expanded to Guinea and Mali.
+The program has started in Indonesia, Uganda, Cameroon, Kenya, the Democratic Republic of Congo, Sierra Leone, Guinea and Mali.

 Many outbreaks go unnoticed until many people in the same community become gravely ill.
 All too often, communities lack the knowledge or skills to take preventative action.
 We’re working to change this by ensuring communities have basic information about the spread of diseases and how to prevent them, simple and effective systems to detect outbreaks, and communications mechanisms that ensure timely information sharing and community engagement.